 Trigger-Out is in fact a bit in a register accessible by the on-board processor to indicate to the external world that an event has been detected.
 This event can be as follows:

 - Beginning of the major and/or minor frames

 - Beginning of a message

 - Bus Monitor trigger detected

-Trigger-Out exits the board through an opto-coupler and a nine-way socket connector on the front panel.
+Trigger-Out exits the board through an opto-coupler and the front panel connector.

-2.6 PCI INTERFACE
+2.6 PMC INTERFACE

 2.6.1 Introduction